TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Related Works and Motivations

 \textbf{Motivation \raisebox{-0.1em}{\ding[1.3]{183}}}: Joint search with model architecture and sparsity configuration.

 Neural Architecture Search (NAS) is an advanced approach in automatically model architecture design \cite{ZophL17} and achieves remarkable results in various fields.
-Most hardware-aware NAS is targeting GPU \cite{zhou2023hardware}, mobile devices \cite{WuDZWSWTVJK19, CaiZH19} or custom hardware \cite{JiangYSZGDSH20}.
-Currently, there are also some researches exploiting the potential of NAS for light-weight models searching toward IoT devices \cite{LuoLKHCL23}.
+Since model deployment is bounded by hardware constraints (including storage, memory and inference latency), Hardware-Aware Neural Architecture Search (HW-NAS) algorithm is proposed to adopt NAS algorithms for target hardware devices.
+Most HW-NAS approaches are targeting GPU \cite{zhou2023hardware}, mobile devices \cite{WuDZWSWTVJK19, CaiZH19} or custom hardware \cite{JiangYSZGDSH20}.

 Most NAS approaches aim to search for a dense model for better performance.
-However, the lacking of considering model sparsity in NAS limits the potential benefits of efficient TinyML exploration.
-Straightforward weight pruning usually causes a significant accuracy drop.
-Besides, the storage occupation of sparse models includes not only the weights and bias data, but also the cost of sparse coding.
-It is challenging to balance resource usage and accuracy on TinyML applications.

-To address this issue, SpArSe proposed a sparse architecture search algorithm for resource-constrained MCUs \cite{fedorov2019sparse}.
-However, SpArSe optimizes the network morphs and performs pruning on respective stages.
+However, the lack of considering model sparsity in NAS limits the potential benefits of efficient TinyML exploration.
+SpArSe proposed a sparse architecture search algorithm for resource-constrained MCUs \cite{fedorov2019sparse}.
+However, SpArSe optimizes the network's morphology and performs searching and pruning on respective stages.
 Hence, it ignores the coupled influence of pruning parameters and network architecture on model accuracy.
 Aiming to fully consider the interaction between sparsity configuration and dense single-path model, we add pruning steps in two-stage NAS for validation.

 \textbf{Motivation \raisebox{-0.1em}{\ding[1.3]{184}}}: Deploy efficient sparse models on MCU.